 8) Would you provide more detail of your filming style?

-I utilize 4 DSLR cameras for filming (three Canon 6D & one Canon 70D).
+I utilize 3 DSLR cameras (Canon 6D) and 1 video camera (Canon C100).
 Three cameras are normally filming at the same time (two static and one operated by me) for key moments; this is for multiple-angle editing later.
-And the 4th camera is backup in case any of the three shut down due to overheating/malfunction.
+And the 4th camera is backup in case any of the three malfunctions.

 Senheiser wireless mic and transmitter is used for recording vows during the wedding, or sometimes interviews.
 It allows me to remain distant/unobtrusive from the action.
 The quality sound track is recorded onto audio recorder and syned with the video track duing feature editing.
 Audio is also recorded directly from the mixer whenever there's a PA system in place.